sebastienwood/sebastienwood.github.io/_posts/2019-3-31-BinaryNetworks.md

 > What if it used separable convolutions ?
 2^(3+3)=64 possibles states.
 Would the result keep up ?

 Results are mostly good if the network is "big" enough.
 Savings are hard to see with Pytorch since a weight bitwidth cannot be defined out the scope 16/32bits supported natively.
+Some memory saving may be achieveable would the binarized weights be saved, hence discarding the real valued weights.
+It's unclear if doing so would harm potential post-treatments.

 Computationnal savings would be scarce since the convolutions are still operating on FP inputs.

-*DoReFa-Net :*

-*Binary-Net :*
+## DoReFa-Net (Zhou & al. in 2016)

+Has a more holistic approach for low bitwidth networks : quantization is applied to activations and gradients as well.
+DoReFa stands for the 1-bit weight, 2-bits activation and 6-bits gradients that the authors used on an Alexnet experiment with the ImageNet dataset (an octave double the frequency, whereas they double the bitwidth. **GOOD PUN**).
+Authors have shown that a performance comparable to the 32-bits network was possible on the SVHN and ImageNet dataset.
+A comparison is made for a few handpicked combinations and it seems it was the most interesting.

+> Combinatorial choices had to be made, but the approach seems rather heuristically-guided.
+No normalized energy-like measure is proposed, which tends to blur the conclusions we could make.

+Weights and activations make use of a deterministic quantization scheme; while the gradients "need to be stochastically quantized".
+First and last layers are kept out of the optimization they propose since people tend to agree doing so would tends to degrade "too much" (without a measure of "how much") the network performance.

+Authors propose a quantization scheme as follow :

+*Binary-Net* :

-*XNOR-Net :*
+*XNOR-Net :

 # PyTorch time